 Be sure to check out customer reviews (new) or seller's feedback (used)

 If you are buying a new aftermarket charger, be sure to check out the customer reviews on the particular product before purchasing.
 Try to stay away from any chargers who do not have any reviews yet and avoid those who have under a 2.5 or 3-star rating.

 If you're worried about a low rating, I suggest checking out the reviews in more detail and seeing which factors customers complained the most about.
 Sometimes you'll see complaints and poor reviews simply due to a customer's own wrongdoing so you should verify the complaints are legitimate.

 If you are buying a new or used charger from eBay or Amazon, I highly suggest verifying the seller has positive feedback and lots of it.
 When I bought my replacement charger from eBay, I found an eBay Powerseller with great feedback who had multiple recent feedback on satisfied eBay users who purchased the same charger.

 This helped me decide to choose to buy from him and it ended up being an excellent purchase that saved me money and lasted several years of use with no issues.

 Is your older Mac computer slow or underperforming?
-Be sure to read our CleanMyMac X review which is an affordable solution to dealing with this.
+Be sure to read our CleanMyMac X review for an affordable solution to deal with this.

 As a graduate of the University of Massachusetts and our Managing Editor, Colt loves testing out the newest tech products/services.
 His goal is to help better educate other consumers to ensure the most satisfying purchases decisions on consumer electronics and services.
 When he is not working on creating new content, Colt enjoys spending time with his two Australian Shepherds, Mia and Zoey.